DieracDelta/DieracDelta.github.io/posts/2021-09-24-neovim-nix.md

 nix run .
 ```

 This CLI is very convenient to use from a user perspective.
 What I typically do on servers is (1) install nix-portable (run `./setup.sh`) and then (2) alias vim to `nix run github:DieracDelta/vimconf_talk`.
-Then I get all the vim goodness but setup is trivialized.
-This is the power of Nix.
+Then I get all the NeoVim loveliness but setup is trivialized. *This* is the power of Nix.

-Now, all that remains is to fill out the rest of the config.
+Now that we understand the set up, all that remains is to fill out the rest of the config to make it useful.

 # Configuring via DSL